IEA-Wind-Task-32/wind-lidar-ontology/.github/ISSUE_TEMPLATE/new-definition.md

 Free text that will be used as the definition, e.g. "tower-top structure to provide weather protection".

 ## Broader Concept
-Does this entry belong to something else, e.g.,- "Wind Turbine"?
+Does this entry belong to something else, e.g., "Wind Turbine"?

 Approved entries will be entered into https://github.com/IEA-Wind-Task-32/wind-lidar-glossary/blob/main/definitions.csv.